aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/create-pivot-tables-and-pivot-charts/_index.md

 {{% alert color="primary" %}}

 A pivot table is an interactive summary of records.
 For example, you may have hundreds of invoice entries in a list in a worksheet.
-A pivot table can total the invoices by customer, product or date.
-With Microsoft Excel it is possible to quickly re-arrange the information in the pivot table by dragging buttons to a new position.
+A pivot table can total the invoices by customer, product, or date.
+With Microsoft Excel it is possible to quickly re‑arrange the information in the pivot table by dragging buttons to a new position.

 A pivot chart is an interactive graphical representation of the data in a pivot table.
 Pivot charts were introduced in Excel 2000.
 Using a pivot chart makes it even easier to understand the data since the pivot table creates subtotals and totals automatically.

 Aspose.Cells for Python via .NET supports [pivot tables](/cells/python-net/create-pivot-tables-and-pivot-charts/) and [pivot charts](/cells/python-net/create-pivot-tables-and-pivot-charts/).